Nicole''Snooki'' Polizzi Opens Up About Mike ''The Situation'' Sorrentino's Sentencing

 Nicole "Snooki" Polizzi is opening up about her good friend, Mike "The Situation" Sorrentino's, sentencing.

-The reality star went on Jenny McCarthy's podcast, The Jenny McCarthy Show, where she revealed that the whole Jersey Shore cast is "freaking out for him."
+The reality star went on Jenny McCarthy's SiriusXM Show, The Jenny McCarthy Show, where she revealed that the whole Jersey Shore cast is "freaking out for him."

 Snooki added, "Honestly we don't know what is going to happen tomorrow... so hopefully everything is going to be fine."